titanturtles/titanturtles.github.io/index.md

 Our team members are Middle school and High school students.
 We are located at Portland, Oregon.
 We are associated with Westview High School.
 We welcome all middle school and high school students who are interested in learning computer and internet.
 We are partnered with the Westview Cybersecurity club: [westview.titanturtles.org](https://westview.titanturtles.org)

-We won the Oregon Champion in season 2021~2022, 2022-2023 in high school open division platinum tier, the top tier.
+In the CyberPatriot competition, our team won the Oregon State Championship in the High School Open Division Platinum Tier—the top tier—for four consecutive seasons: 2021–2022 (CPXIV), 2022–2023 (CPXV), 2023–2024 (CPXVI), and 2024–2025 (CPX17).
+We also advanced to the National Finals in the Open Division in the 2023–2024 (CPXVI) and 2024–2025 (CPX17) seasons, finishing 4th and 3rd in the nation, respectively.

 * We learn Linux, Windows, Network and much more.
 * We learn programming.